cosmostellar/discord-gpt/README.md

 | /webhooks remove | (None)   |

 ### ignoring-prefix
-Set prefix the bot needs to ignore.
-(For other bots and messages you don't want AI to read.)
+Sets prefix the bot needs to ignore. (ex: Other bots with prefix commands, messages you don't want AI to read.)

 | command                 | argument |
 | ----------------------- | -------- |